 Planning Commission review shall focus on the impact of project sign location, dimensions, and illumination on the resulting impact to the streetscape.
 Particular attention shall be paid to any building mounted signage.
-The Commission shall look at the broader signage plan for the whole of this area of Lincoln Drive including proposed gateway signs, identification signs, and Ritz-Carlton and Smoketree signage, as well as any Andaz signage that may be relocated to Lincoln Drive.
-Particular attention shall be paid to any building mounted signage and the resulting impact to the streetscape.
+The Commission shall look at the broader signage plan for the whole of this area of Lincoln Drive including proposed gateway signs, identification signs, and Ritz-Carlton and Smoketree signage, as well as any Andaz signage that may be re-located to Lincoln Drive.